iumio/kepler/README.md

-# my_phpMyAdmin
+# OCTIMUM

-Formation project which we code our own phpMyAdmin
+project which we code our own phpMyAdmin

 PHP5, MVC, TWIG, BOOTSTRAP, PDO...
 Are used in this project.